Harness the Power of AI

-The DevSecOps Dojo is an ongoing professional development program led by Cloud Underground COO Nato Riley that offers continuous training in cloud technology, edge computing and ethical hacking for a monthly subscription fee of $150.
+The DevSecOps Dojo is a free, ongoing entrepreneurial development program led by Cloud Underground COO Nato Riley that offers continuous training in cloud-native technology and artificial intelligence to help members grow personally and professionally.

-The best way to learn cloud engineering is to get hands-on.
+The best way to learn automation is to get hands-on.
 For this reason, participants will join the Cloud Underground movement powered by AI Augustus and receive weekly information and tasks to grow their audience insight data sets, learn to work with that data and utilize that data to grow professionally.

 The DevSecOps Dojo focuses on three-year business cycles for education and is therefore meant for long-term thinkers and planners who are seeking to build and refine skills for years to come.
-Like martial arts, cybersecurity should be a practice that is continued over the course of a lifetime.
+Like martial arts, personal development is a life-long practice!

 How It Works

 The DevSecOps Dojo set-up is simple!
-Members are granted access to an exclusive Discord community where you can network with fellow Dojo members, watch videos from past Dojo sessions, and receive weekly assigned technical tasks designed to grow your audience and your skills with the AI Augustus engine.
+Members are granted access to an exclusive Discord community where you can network with fellow Dojo members, watch videos from past Dojo sessions, and receive weekly assigned tasks designed to grow your audience and your skills with the AI Augustus engine.
 You’ll also be able to view “Nato’s Research Madness” channel to monitor our latest development activities.

 You’ll also get access to occasional live Dojo special events and projects.